leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/deform/simple_deform.rst

    The total amount of deformation.
 Can be negative to reverse the deformation.

 Limits
-   These settings allow you to set the lower and upper limits of the deformation.
+   You to can set the lower and upper limits of the deformation.
    The upper limit cannot be lower than the lower one.
-These limits are remapped on the Deform axis.
+These limits are mapped on the Deform axis.

 Lock X/Y/Z (Twist, Taper and Stretch modes only)
    These controls whether the coordinates along the two other axes are allowed to change or not.